 On results day, candidates will receive a results slip showing their results.
 If qualifications have been taken with different exam boards candidates may receive more than one results slip, or the school or college may create one single slip showing all results together.

-At this point results are designated as provisional; changes may be made at a later point, for example, following an Enquiries About Results (EAR), also known as a Review of Marking or Moderation.
-See section 3 below.
+At this point results are designated as provisional; changes may be made at a later point, for example, following a Review of Marking or Moderation.

 iii) How are results displayed on a results slip?